 Going Remote for Your FINRA Exam

-Please check our COVID-19 resource center and this blog for updates on the remote testing roll-out.
+To learn more about the pros and cons of testing onsite v. online, see our recap.
+Please check our COVID-19 resource center and this blog for updates.
 As always, we’re here to help you with industry-leading exam prep materials and classes so you can pass your exam the first time.